fastnear/explorer-api/README.md

 #### Output

-- `blocks` - The list of transactions associated with the last 5 blocks.
+- `blocks` - The list of the last 10 blocks and transaction counts.
+Includes:
+  - `block_hash` - The block hash.
+  - `block_height` - The block height.
+  - `block_timestamp` - The block timestamp in nanoseconds.
+  - `txs_count` - The number of associated transactions for the block

 #### Example